 Route || Burwell, Nebraska to Kansas City, Missouri (via Spalding, Nebraska, SW Iowa, & Omaha, Nebraska)

 Today’s Highlight || Baseball in Kauffman Stadium, Kansas City

 Another long day covering long distances across the US Heartland.
-From starting the day in a sleepy Nebraska town to ending it in a raucous baseball stadium, epic road trip day 20 saw lots more corn, multiple crossings of three state lines, a few must-sees in a state capital, and a blurry night thanks to new-found friendships while sampling the national pastime.
+From starting the day in a sleepy Nebraska town to ending it in a raucous Missouri baseball stadium, Epic US Road Trip day 20 saw lots more corn, multiple crossings of three state lines, a few must-sees in a state capital and a blurry night thanks to new-found friendships while sampling the national pastime.

 Almost 3 hours after leaving Spalding we finished our drive across the plains of central Nebraska.
 We had reached the state line with Iowa.
 Crossing the Missouri River, which we last saw further north in Forth Yates, North Dakota, on road trip day 05, brought us across the state line into Iowa, state number 13.